ulissesalmeida/mehcoding.github.io/_posts/2019-05-13-how-to-create-a-ecto-setup-pipeline-with-ecto-3-1-2.md

 author: Ulisses Almeida
 categories: Elixir
 lang: en
-excerpt: "The `ecto.load` that allows you to get rid of the migrations files.
+excerpt: "The `ecto.load` command allows you to get rid of migration files.
 However, that command is not easy to fit in all workflows.
-The Ecto SQL 3.1.2 added an option `--skip-if-loaded` that allows you to skip the database structure load in when it is loaded, allowing you to create a robust pipeline."
+Ecto SQL 3.1.2 added a `--skip-if-loaded` option that skips the database structure load step  when it has already been loaded, allowing you to create a robust pipeline."
 image: /assets/pipeline.jpg
 ---

 ![pipeline](/assets/pipeline.jpg)

+__*Revised by [Marcelo de Polli](https://twitter.com/mdepolli).
+Thank you for the awesome review. ❤❤❤*__

-There is a truth about software development: if your software is useful; it will change.
-If you're building or maintaining an application with a SQL database, you need a way to publish the structure changes.
-In Ecto SQL, we use the migrations files.
+There is a well-known truth about software development: if your software is useful, it will change.
+If you're building or maintaining an application that has a SQL database, you need a way to keep track of structural changes.
+In Ecto SQL, we use migration files.
 These files, after a long time, can be painful to maintain.
-That's why provides `ecto.load` that allows you to get rid of the files.
+That's why the library provides the `ecto.load` mix task, which allows you to get rid of an ever-increasing amount of files.
 However, that command is not easy to fit in all workflows.
-The Ecto SQL 3.1.2 added an option `--skip-if-loaded` that allows you to skip the database structure load in when it is loaded, allowing you to create a robust pipeline.
+Ecto SQL 3.1.2 added a `--skip-if-loaded` option that skips the database structure load step when it has already been loaded, allowing you to create a robust pipeline.
 Let's see how.

-## Love & Hate migrations
+## Migrations: a love and hate relationship

-Before proceeding, let's give you more context and then we can be on the same page.
-Your application source code and your database live in a universe.
+Before we move on, let's go through a little more context so we can be on the same page.
+Your application's source code and your database live in a different universe.
 When you run `git pull` in your terminal to get code updates, it doesn't automatically update your database changes.
-If you're using Ecto SQL, you also have to run `mix ecto.migrate`, then voilà, your database is now in the most recent version.
+If you're using Ecto SQL, you also have to run `mix ecto.migrate` -- then voilà, your database is now in the most recent version.

-Looks like magic, but isn't.
-Somebody in your team had to write a migration file.
-The migrations files usually live on `priv/repo/migrations` of your application folder.
-These files names begin with a timestamp in their names, and Ecto uses that information to keep track of migration that had run or not in a table called `schema_migrations`.
-You can also check the migration status with `mix ecto.migrations`.
+It looks like magic, but it isn't.
+Someone in your team had to write a migration file.
+The migration files usually live on `priv/repo/migrations` of your application folder.
+These filenames begin with a timestamp, and Ecto uses that information to keep track of which migrations have or have not been run, and it does so in a table called `schema_migrations`.
+You can also check the migration status by doing `mix ecto.migrations`.

-It's a very efficient way to organize and keep track of your database changes.
-However, if your software is a constant change, after a while, these migrations might not make sense anymore.
+That's a very efficient way to organize and keep track of your database changes.
+However, if your software is a constant change, after a while, these migrations may stop making sense altogether.
 For example:

 ```
 migrations/